 #7 The soulful and evocative music

-Whether it was single musician playing the sonorous sarangi in the echoing courtyard of Mehrangarh or a group of gypsy bards performing in the desert, we were mesmerized by the traditional Rajasthani music we heard—music that evoked visions of camel trains, endless sand dunes, and cool palace corridors echoing with soft laughter.
-The desert entertainers, in particular, were exquisite, with their quick rhythms and their kartal—a simple percussion instrument said to be the forerunner of the castanets, and used to imitate the sound of a horse’s canter.
+Whether it was single musician playing the sonorous sarangi in the echoing courtyard of Mehrangarh or a group of gypsy bards performing in the desert, we were mesmerized by the traditional Rajasthani music we heard.
+The music evoked visions of camel trains, endless sand dunes, and cool palace corridors echoing with soft laughter.
+The desert entertainers, in particular, were exquisite, with their quick rhythms and their ‘kartal’.
+They say this simple percussion instrument that imitates the sound of a cantering horse is the forerunner of the castanets.
 Some believe that a variation of this desert music found its way to Africa via ancient trade routes, and from there to America, where it combined with other styles to eventually become the blues.

 #8 The endearing quirkiness that hides beneath the surface

 While Rajasthanis overall seem to possess an air of quiet dignity, we found that there’s a certain quirkiness to them and their culture that sometimes pops up in amusing and wonderful ways.
-From worshipping an old motorcycle to ensure a safe journey, to using humorously tall claims to sell their wares, Rajasthanis are just as weird as the rest of us Indians—but in their own inimitable style.
+From worshipping an old motorcycle to ensure a safe journey, to using humorously tall claims to sell their wares, the people of Rajasthan are just as weird as the rest of us Indians—but in their own inimitable style.